John Qualen

-John Qualen (born Johan Mandt Kvalen, December 8, 1899 – September 12, 1987) was an American character actor of Norwegian heritage who specialized in Scandinavian roles.
+John Qualen (born Johan Mandt Kvalen, December 8, 1899 – September 12, 1987) was a Canadian-American character actor of Norwegian heritage who specialized in Scandinavian roles.

 Early years

-Qualen was born in Vancouver, British Columbia, the son of immigrants from Norway; his father was a Lutheran minister and changed the family's original surname, "Kvalen", to "Qualen" – though some sources give Oleson, later Oleson Kvalen as Qualen's earlier surnames.
+Qualen was born in Vancouver, British Columbia, the son of immigrants from Norway; his father was a Lutheran minister.
+Some sources give Oleson as the family's original name, later Oleson Kvalen as Qualen's earlier surnames.
 His father's ministering meant many moves and John was 20 when he graduated from Elgin (Illinois) High School in 1920.
-For four years, Qualen attended the University of Toronto, but he left there to join a Toronto-based traveling troupe as an actor.
+For four years, Qualen attended the University of Toronto, but he left to join a Toronto-based traveling troupe as an actor.

 Career

 In a Milwaukee Journal interview he said he needed to start working and did so with the Chautauqua Circuit.
 He drove stakes for the tent used for presentations until a night in Ripon, Wisconsin, when the scheduled principal lecturer did not arrive.
 Qualen replaced the missing man after he showed the Chautauqua manager a medal he had won for oratory as a high school student.
 Not long after that, he formed his own troupe, The Qualen Concert Company.
 At the conclusion of a tour following his marriage, Qualen and his wife, Pearle, formed the company to produce plays.
 The group's stops in a two-year tour included Boston, Chicago, and New Orleans.
 The Qualens' income was low enough that he sold cookware in New York for additional funds.
 Using a handcart to move the merchandise, he made more money from sales than from his acting.

 Eventually reaching Broadway, he gained his big break there in 1929, when he was cast as the Swedish janitor Carl Olsen in Elmer Rice's play Street Scene.
 His movie career began when he re-created the role two years later in the film adaptation of the stage production.
 That screen performance was followed by his appearance in John Ford's Arrowsmith (1931), which began a more than 35-year membership in the director's "stock company", with supporting roles in The Searchers (1956), Two Rode Together (1961), The Man Who Shot Liberty Valance (1962) and Cheyenne Autumn (1964).